ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 access the server in question.
 If the verification fails, the WebTransport server SHOULD reply with status code 403 ({{Section 15.5.4 of HTTP}}).

-If these checks, including any specific to the server and target resource, pass, the session can be accepted by replying with a 2xx series status code, as defined in {{Section 15.3 of HTTP}}.
+A server then performs any checks specific to the server and target resource.
+If all checks pass, the session can be accepted by replying with a 2xx series status code, as defined in {{Section 15.3 of HTTP}}.

 A WebTransport session is established when the server sends a 2xx response.
 A server generates that response from the request header, not from the contents of